sequencemedia/lsof/README.md

 # `@sequencemedia/lsof`

-Get a list of open files in a convenient JS structure
+Get a list of open files in a convenient structure

 ```bash
 npm i -P @sequencemedia/lsof